Salary Employees - Maternity, Paternity, and Parental Leave

 - Provides certificate from medical practitioner certifying pregnancy and estimate date of birth

-Physicians who have recently become a parent (through birth or adoption) are granted 35 consecutive weeks of unpaid leave and is eligible for Employment
+Physicians who have recently become a parent (through birth or adoption) are granted up to 62 consecutive weeks of unpaid leave and is eligible for Employment

 Insurance (EI).
-Full-time physicians will receive 10 paid days of leave during the Employment Insurance waiting period.
+Full-time physicians will receive one paid week of leave during the Employment Insurance waiting period.

 - Employed with Health PEI for 20 or more weeks